1. Main points

 Behaviour of individuals required to self-isolate after testing positive for COVID-19, from the COVID Test and Trace Cases Insights Survey.
 Includes information on the impact of self-isolation on well-being and finances.
 Experimental Statistics.

-Symptoms reported by respondents that do not require self-isolation prior to a positive test, if not experienced alongside a high temperature, a new continuous cough, or loss of sense of smell or taste are:
+Symptoms reported by respondents that do not indicate a need to self-isolate if experienced without a high temperature, a new continuous cough, or loss of sense of smell or taste are:

 The latest quality and methodology information on data from the COVID Test and Trace Cases Insights Survey can be found in the Coronavirus and self-isolation after testing positive in England methodology.

-Of the potential respondents who were successfully contacted by an interviewer, the response rate was 56%.
-When including cases where contact was attempted but not made, the response rate was 14%.
+Of the potential respondents who were successfully contacted by an interviewer, the response rate was 77% with 765 (19%) total achieved interviews.
+When including cases where contact was attempted but not made, the response rate was 28%.

-A low response rate can be expected, as the target population was likely unwell with COVID-19 and so less likely to participate.
+A low response rate can be expected because the target population may have been unwell with COVID-19, and therefore less likely to participate.

-Information on the strengths and limitations of this survey are available in the Coronavirus and self-isolation after testing positive in England methodology.Back to table of contents
+Information on the strengths and limitations of this survey is available in the Coronavirus and self-isolation after testing positive in England methodology.Back to table of contents

 Contact details for this Statistical bulletin

 Telephone: +44 1633 456922